-This tutorial describes the use of Perl interpreter threads (sometimes referred to as ithreads) that was first introduced in Perl 5.6.0.
+This tutorial describes the use of Perl interpreter threads (sometimes referred to as ithreads).
 In this model, each thread runs in its own Perl interpreter, and any data sharing between threads must be explicit.
 The user-level interface for ithreads uses the threads class.